-The Mandragora or Mandrake (in english) is found often in European Folklore, describing a plant whose root has magical powers, protecting its owners from evil spirits.
-It is said that was used by Circe (sorceress from Homer’s Odyssey) in her potions and transform men into pigs.
+The Mandragora, or Mandrake in English, is often found in European Folklore describing a plant whose roots have magical powers, protecting its owner from evil spirits.
+It is said that the Odyssey’s sorceress Circe used it both in her potions and to turn men into pigs.

-The most interesting aspect of the Mandragora is, of course, the similarity of its root with an human shape or the shape of human legs, we believe that was an important source for countless tales.
+But the most interesting aspect of the Mandragora is, of course, the similarity between the shape of its roots with either the human shape or the shape of human legs.
+We believe this to have inspired countless tales.

 Then, quoting Jean-Baptiste Pitois in The History and Practice of Magic:

 “Would you like to make a Mandragora, as powerful as the homunculus so praised by Paracelsus?
 Then find a root of the plant called bryony.
 Take it out of the ground on a Monday (the day of the moon), a little time after the vernal equinox.
 Cut off the ends of the root and bury it at night in some country churchyard in a dead man’s grave…